by Texas Homesteader ~

 I often take my slow cooker to covered-dish meals served to families at funerals held at our church.
 That way they can keep it warm during the service and it’ll be hot & ready to eat when it’s time.

 To keep them from having to keep track of it, I put a tape ‘tail’ on the power cord of my slow cooker with our name written on it.
-No more wondering by the kitchen helpers how to find out what slow cooker goes to whom.
+No more wondering by the kitchen helpers how to find out which slow cooker goes to whom.

 3) Pretty Dishes To Keep – A friend of mine goes to garage sales, estate sales and thrift stores to find beautiful sometimes vintage platters for pennies on the dollar.
 She uses those pretty platters to deliver food, with a note to fill it again sometime in the future and pass it on to someone else needing food.
 I love this idea and have incorporated it many times for platter-served foods.